Higgsx/Toy_Project_CmdLine/README.md

 # Toy_Project_CmdLine
-This is a project created just for educational purposes Inspiration and some code (necessary structures) were taken from Sektor7 Malware Development Intermediate
+This is a project created just for educational purposes.
+Inspiration and some code (necessary structures) were taken from Sektor7 Malware Development Intermediate

 # Description